 The cigarette tax in Utah is $1.70 per pack of 20.
-That is the 21st-highest cigarette tax in the country.
 Revenue from the tax is partially used to fund the state’s tobacco prevention and cessation program.

 Utah Alcohol Tax

 Utah has some of the most stringent alcohol laws in the nation.
 Liquor and wine can only be purchased in state-run liquor stores.
-Beer with an alcohol by volume of 4% or lower can be purchased in grocery stores but beer above that cut off is only available in state liquor stores.
+Beer with an alcohol by volume of 5% or lower can be purchased in grocery stores, but beer above that cutoff is only available in state liquor stores.